LeBron James, Cavaliers hold off Pacers for historically tight first-round sweep

 James was the best player on the floor — well, of course he was.
 He had 33 points and 10 boards, plus four crucial steals in the second half, including three in the fourth quarter.
 The third of three came on the very next possession after his 3-pointer over Turner.
 After two Kyle Korver free throws that extended the lead to three, James forced the errant pass that led to Smith’s steal.

 James was dominant alongside Kyrie Irving and Love, but also with the four-man supporting cast of Deron Williams, Smith/Iman Shumpert, Korver and Channing Frye surrounding him.
-The Cavs were far more successful with the James-plus-bench lineup than with their starting five throughout the four games.
+The Cavaliers were far more successful with the James-plus-bench lineup than with their starting five throughout the four games.
 The former looked near unstoppable at times.
 Interestingly, it was the lineup of James, Love and Irving that let Indiana back into the game late.

-But the Cavs held on, and for now, that’s all that matters.
-They’ll get plenty of rest before a second-round series with either the Toronto Raptors or Milwaukee Bucks, and will be a heavy favorite over either.
-The so-called switch has not been permanently flipped.
-But with James so demonstratively at his best, the Cavs look destined for yet another meeting with Golden State at the summit.
+But the Cavaliers held on, and for now, that’s all that matters.
+They’ll get plenty of rest before a second-round matchup with either the Toronto Raptors or Milwaukee Bucks, and will be heavy favorites over either.
+The so-called switch has not yet been permanently flipped, but with James so locked in, the Cavs look destined for yet another meeting with Golden State at the summit.